Top players: top jobs

 Elspeth Dutch Principal Horn, City of Birmingham Symphony Orchestra, UK

-Frank Lloyd Virtuoso horn player and Professor of Horn at the Folkwang Academy in Essen
+Frank Lloyd Virtuoso horn player and Professor of Horn at the Folkwang Academy in Essen, Germany

 Timothy Jones Principal Horn, London Symphony Orchestra